-Today we're sharing a DIY from the new book "Handmade for the Garden, 75 Ingenious Ways to Enhance Your Outdoor Space with DIY Tools, Pots, Supports, Embellishments, and More by Susan Guagliumi" from Abrams (STC Craft \ Melanie Falick Books).
+Today we’re sharing this Self-Watering Garden Hose Pot DIY from the new book “Handmade for the Garden, 75 Ingenious Ways to Enhance Your Outdoor Space with DIY Tools, Pots, Supports, Embellishments, and More by Susan Guagliumi” from Abrams (STC Craft \ Melanie Falick Books).
 The book offers ideas using easy-to-find, inexpensive, and repurposed materials, and is a treasure trove of original projects that not only make planting and growing efficient but also add a personal touch to the gardenscape.
 Among the myriad projects in this book are mini hothouses; painted, stamped, and stenciled terracotta planters, plant markers to name a few.
-I don't know about you, but I can't wait to get out on the patio this spring.
+I don’t know about you, but I can’t wait to get out on the patio this spring.

 This project, a Self-Watering Garden Hose Pot, is a clever way to water larger flowers and offers up a unique aesthetic perfect for the backyard or patio.